Monitor Jargon Explained

 Now, the refresh rate is the rate at which your monitor can go from one image to the next; it is the same as the concept of frames per second, which is shortened as FPS.
 A monitor with a high refresh rate will be able to show you movies and games that go by at more frames per second than another monitor with a lower refresh rate.
 This means that the refresh rate is directly responsible for the smoothness of your viewing experience as well as its immersiveness.

 One way to measure your monitor’s refresh rate is Hertz, which is usually used to gauge frequencies in physics.
-For reference, TVs are usually 60 Hz, but computer monitors often surpass 120 Hz.
+For reference, TVs are usually 60 Hz, but computer monitors often surpass 120 Hz. - Response time:

 Any image you see on your monitor has a source, and the amount of time it takes for your monitor to register any changes emanating from said image source is called the response time.
 An example should clarify matters.